Next steps survivorship program

 Bridge to next steps program is a program that helps patients and families as they transition from active treatment into post-therapy care.

 The end of cancer treatment is an emotional time for patients and families.
-During the transition period, we help to prepare for your child’s life after cancer treatment, and also reconnect you with your primary care provider to build care and support beyond cancer care.
+During the transition period, we help to prepare for your child’s life after cancer treatment, and also reconnect you with your primary care provider to build care and support beyond cancer or BMT treatment.

 The program consists of two specialized visits where you will meet with a survivorship provider and a psychologist to provide education, summary of care, and support.